lilkidsuave/asteroidsinthecosmos/readme.md

 # BETA
 This repository is an app marketplace for Cosmos.
 It is directly converted from Other app stores.
+# STATUS

+222/339 Show Up and have Icons and Compose
+173/339 Have been tested elsewhere (LilKidsuave,Cosmos Offical,TinyActive)

 # How to use